rcacademy/pinteresting/paperclip.md

 You will now be able to see your new user and an access key id and secret access key.
 You will need to save these somewhere safe as you will not be able to get them after you leave this screen.

 ![10 aws](./images/10_aws.png)

+Go back to **Security Credentials** and click on **Groups** in the left-hand column.
+Create a new group and give it the name of 'pinteresting'.

+Next, you will be asked to attach a policy.
+Search for **S3** and check the box next to `AmazonS3FullAccess` and click on **Next Step**.
+Finally, click on **Create Group**.

+Now you need to add the AWS user you just created and add it to the group.
+If you don't do this, your AWS user won't be able to upload images to S3.

 OK, we now have everything setup on the AWS side.
 Now we need to setup our app to send data to S3.